Top 16 Digital Marketing Tactics to Fuel Business Growth

 - Why would you recommend the company to other customers?

-Implement your video strategically into your landing pages.
+Implement your video strategically into your landing pages or create dedicated landing pages with your testimonials in mind.
 In other words, you shouldn’t just place testimonials on the lowermost part of your homepage because everyone else is doing it.
 Instead, implement video testimonials on the pages where you’re selling products or services.
 In doing so, you can build trust and motivate consumers to convert.

 4. Leverage paid social media ads to increase reach